-Whether this is your first time setting up a small business or you’ve been in the game a long time, this guide will teach you how to start an online store in 7 simple steps.
+Whether this is your first time setting up a small business or you’ve been in the game for a while, this guide will teach you how to start an online store in 7 simple steps.

 Our goal is to have your storefront up and running, including products, today.
-You might even make your first internet dollar!
+You might even make your first sale!